MysticXtheUnknown/BannerlordsSyncItemRosterLists/README.md

 this mod has 3 item rosters per city, they persist across saves using datastore.syncdata.
 They are Unique per city.
 There is a function to save and a function to load an item roster list.
-This is done without any fancy serialization or butterlib.
+This is done without any fancy serialization or butterlib, using bannerlords built in datastore.syncdata properly.

 # Why do i care?
 We save and load lots of item rosters and organize them really easily.